STD Symptoms: What to Watch For

 Genital Itching

-Could indicate: trichomoniasis, herpes, pubic lice, scabies
+Could indicate: herpes, trichomoniasis, pubic lice

 No Symptoms

-Could indicate: any STD (chlamydia, gonorrhea, HIV, hepatitis, HPV)
+Could indicate: chlamydia, gonorrhea, HIV, hepatitis, syphilis

 Testicular Pain

-Could indicate: chlamydia, gonorrhea (causing epididymitis)
+Could indicate: chlamydia, gonorrhea (epididymitis)

 Many STDs Have No Symptoms